 At present, the Board of the Corporation may consist of a minimum of three and a maximum of nine directors.
-It is proposed that the number of persons to be elected as directors at the meeting be set at eight.
+It is proposed that the number of persons to be elected as directors at the Meeting be set at nine.
 Management proposes the following nominees Mses.
-Antony and Athaide and Messrs.
+Antony, Athaide and Singh, and Messrs.
 Billowits, Dedeluk, Fong, Jain, Kinash and Miller be elected as directors by holders of Common Shares.
-Six of the eight director nominees were elected to the Board at the 2021 annual meeting and currently serve on the Board.
-Ms. Antony has been put forth as a nominee for director to fill a vacant director position as Mr. Jamieson is not seeking re-election to the Board of Directors and will retire from the Board effective at the end of the Meeting.
-Mr. Jain was appointed Chief Executive Officer ("CEO") of the Corporation on May 10, 2022, after Mr. Schneider stepped down as President and CEO and a director of the Corporation, and has been put forth as a nominee for director to fill Mr. Schneider's vacant director position.
-The term of office for each director is from the date of the Meeting at which they are elected until the next annual meeting of shareholders or until their successor is elected or appointed.
+Eight of the nine director nominees were elected to the Board at the 2022 annual meeting and currently serve on the Board.
+Ms. Singh has been put forth as a nominee to fill the vacant director position.
+The term of office for each director is from the date of the Meeting at which they are elected until the next annual meeting of Shareholders or until their successor is elected or appointed.

-The voting results from last year's shareholder meeting for the directors that are standing for re-election were as follows:
+The voting results from last year's Shareholder meeting for the directors that are standing for re-election were as follows: